-The City of Goldsboro provided for and encouraged citizen participation in the planning, implementation, and assessment of community needs for the 2014-2015 Action Plan.
+The City of Goldsboro provided for and encouraged citizen participation in the planning, implementation, and assessment of community needs for the 2016-2017 Action Plan.
 The City placed particular emphasis on participation by persons of low-to-moderate income that are residents of low and moderate-income neighborhoods slum and blighted areas, and/or reside in public housing within the City limits.
 This was done through public meetings/hearings scheduled by the City, which were advertised in the local newspaper Goldsboro News-Argus, local television station, and the City's website www.goldsboro.nc.gov and email blast at least 14 days in advance.
-The City of Goldsboro provided a minimum of three public meetings and/or hearings to allow citizens' the opportunity to be actively involved in the planning, implementation, and assessment of community needs to be addressed during all stages of the compilation of the 2014-2015 Action Plan (see attachment 3).
-A public hearing was held on Monday, April 21, 2014 at 7:00 pm during the regular meeting of the Mayor and City Council to allow citizens the opportunity to comment on the 2014-2015 Action Plan.
+The City of Goldsboro provided a minimum of three public meetings and/or hearings to allow citizens' the opportunity to be actively involved in the planning, implementation, and assessment of community needs to be addressed during all stages of the compilation of the 2016-2017 Action Plan (see attachment 2).
+A public hearing will be held on Monday, April 18, 2016 at 7:00 pm during the regular meeting of the Mayor and City Council to allow citizens the opportunity to comment on the 2016-2017 Action Plan.